Lychrell/keqingDocs/docs/Features/not-starboard.md

 ```

 :::warning
-Only a member with `Administration` permission can use this command.
+Only the members with `Administration` permission can use this command.
 :::

 ### Command Information